 Luckily, Alliant has much more flexible requirements to become a member.
 In fact, their requirements are lenient enough for anyone to join.

-There are five different wants you can qualify to be a member:
+There are five different ways you can qualify to be a member:

 - You are an employee or retired employee of one of their partner businesses (which you can find on their website)